Hodge classes and the Jacquet-Langlands correspondence: Arthur packets, Galois representations, and Hodge classes

 \subsection{Classification}

 Let $F$ be a totally real number field and $E$ a totally imaginary quadratic extension of $F$.
 Let $\VV$ be an $n$-dimensional hermitian $E$-space and $G = \U(\VV)$ the unitary group of $\VV$.
-In this section, we recall the classification of automorphic representations of $G(\A)$, which has been established by Mok \cite{mok} in the quasi-split case, following Arthur's book \cite{arthur}, and has been extended to the general case by Kaletha--Minguez--Shin--White \cite{kmsw}.
+In this section, we recall the classification of automorphic representations of $G(\A_F)$, which has been established by Mok \cite{mok} in the quasi-split case, following Arthur's book \cite{arthur}, and has been extended to the general case by Kaletha-Minguez-Shin-White \cite{kmsw}.

-More precisely, let $L^2_{\disc}(G)$ be the discrete spectrum of the unitary representation of $G(\A)$ on the Hilbert space $L^2(G(F) \backslash G(\A))$.
+More precisely, let $L^2_{\disc}(G)$ be the discrete spectrum of the unitary representation of $G(\A_F)$ on the Hilbert space $L^2(G(F) \backslash G(\A_F))$.
 Then the decomposition of $L^2_{\disc}(G)$ into near equivalence classes is described as follows.
-We say that an irreducible cuspidal automorphic representation $\pi$ of $\GL_m(\A_E)$ is conjugate-self-dual if $\pi^\rho \cong \pi^\vee$, where $\pi^\rho$ and $\pi^\vee$ are the Galois conjugate and the contragredient of $\pi$, respectively.
+We say that an irreducible cuspidal automorphic representation $\pi$ of $\GL_m(\A_E)$ is conjugate-self-dual if $\pi^\rho \simeq \pi^\vee$, where $\pi^\rho$ and $\pi^\vee$ are the Galois conjugate and the contragredient of $\pi$, respectively.
 In this case, exactly one of the Asai $L$-functions $L(s, \pi, \mathrm{As}^+)$ and $L(s, \pi, \mathrm{As}^-)$ has a pole at $s=1$ (see \cite[\S 7]{ggp} for the definition of the Asai representations $\mathrm{As}^\pm$).
 For $\epsilon = \pm$, we say that $\pi$ has sign $\epsilon$ if $L(s, \pi, \mathrm{As}^\epsilon)$ has a pole at $s=1$.
 We also say that $\pi$ is conjugate-orthogonal (resp.~conjugate-symplectic) if it is conjugate-self-dual with sign $+$ (resp.~$-$).
 Consider a formal unordered finite direct sum

 where \begin{itemize} \item $\pi_i$ is an irreducible cuspidal automorphic representation of $\GL_{m_i}(\A_E)$; \item $\Sym^{d_i-1}$ is the irreducible representation of $\SL_2(\C)$ of dimension $d_i$. \end{itemize} Then $\psi$ is called an elliptic $A$-parameter for $G$ if \begin{itemize} \item $\sum_i m_i d_i = n$; \item if $d_i$ is odd, then $\pi_i$ is conjugate-self-dual with sign $(-1)^{n-1}$; \item if $d_i$ is even, then $\pi_i$ is conjugate-self-dual with sign $(-1)^n$; \item if $(\pi_i, d_i) = (\pi_j, d_j)$, then $i=j$. \end{itemize} We attach to $\psi$ an automorphic representation